Part 1, Part 2

 Looking back, then, you can perhaps see when you first started to feel 'not your normal self'.

 Maybe you're now aware of how sustained stress decreased your resilience - almost by stealth.
 Perhaps you knew that you were pushing the limits, but thought you had no choice and that you'd get over it.

-Here are the most common contributors to a nervous breakdown:
+Here are the most common contributing factors to a nervous breakdown:

-You can learn more how we put our bodies under stress on my page on adrenal fatigue treatment.
+(You can learn more about how we put our bodies under stress on my article on adrenal fatigue.)

 Don't be alarmed if you...

 ... don't want to open the post anymore